FIRE EXTINGUISHER STORAGE RACKS

 SHOP BY EXTINGUISHER SIZE

-16, 18, and 24 place storage racks with 6" slots for 2.5, 5, and 10 lb ABC fire extinguishers.
-Vehicle-mountable with tie-down rings and bolt holes.
-Low 12" profile for truck beds and transit vans.
-From $2,260
+16, 18, and 24-place storage configurations with 8" slots for 2.5, 5, and 10 lb ABC fire extinguishers.
+Vehicle-mountable with tie-down rings and forklift pockets.
+Low 12" profile fits truck beds and transit vans without blocking sight lines.

-6, 12, 24, and 48 place storage racks with 8.5" slots for 20 and 30 lb fire extinguishers.
+8, 12, 24, and 48-place storage racks with 8.5" slots for 20 and 30 lb fire extinguishers.
+Expanded metal base prevents moisture trapping.
+Powder-coated steel rated for indoor and outdoor use.
+Freestanding or wall-mount.

 Need to buy with a Purchase Order?